Message A/B tests

 Managing A/B tests

-Go to Experiments, then Message A/B Tests to view and manage your Message A/B Tests.
-Each test is listed by name with its status and the date it was last modified.
-Your last modified test is listed first.
-You can search for tests by name.
+Go to Experiments, then Message Experiments to view and manage your message A/B tests.
+You can filter the list by experiment type and archive status.
+Each experiment is listed by name with its status and the date it was last modified.
+Your last modified experiment is listed first, and you can search by experiment name.

 | Option | Description | Steps |